Medway Council is launching a campaign to combat loneliness and social isolation in Medway.

 Medway Sport also offers a range of senior sport sessions which have been tailored to help older residents keep fit and socialise, including badminton, walking football, short mat bowls, chairfit and boccia.
 Medway Council also offers free swimming for residents aged 60 and above.
-For more information visit www.medway.gov.uk/seniorsport.
-There are also number of different clubs in Medway for all ages, interests and disabilities visit www.medway.gov.uk/sport.
-To find out more about free health walks and cycling groups across Medway, visit https://www.medway.gov.uk/abettermedway
+More about senior sport.
+There are also number of different sport clubs in Medway for all ages, interests and disabilities.
+To find out more about free health walks and cycling groups across Medway.

 Medway Adult Education runs a community engagement programme called Create Medway which aims to encourage family learning and provide opportunities for social interaction.
 Classes include family wellbeing and yoga and weekly painting sessions at the Sunlight Centre in Gillingham.
-For more information visit www.medway.gov.uk/mae
+More about Medway Adult Education.

 Medway Men in Sheds organises four sessions each week which focus on different interests and skills.

 Gardening has many benefits, which Steve Claringbold Chief Executive of the Sunlight Centre is proud of.
 He said: “I’ve seen new friendships made by people who wouldn’t have met and our members also meet outside the group too.
 They find gardening really rewarding and it gives them responsibility in a really relaxing environment.”